Coastal coal-carrying trade of New South Wales: "Coal lumping" gangs

-Inside the hold of the "sixty-miler" workers known as "shovellers" would shovel the coal by hand into coal baskets that were limited by regulation to a weight of two hundredweight (one-tenth of a ton, or approx. 100 kg).
-The coal baskets were then hoisted out of the hold of the "sixty-miler".
-A worker—the leader of the gang, known as a 'planksman'—working on a 16-inches wide plank suspended high above the hold of the "sixty-miler" and level with the steamship's rail, would walk along the plank and swing the suspended basket over the steamship's rail.
+Inside the hold of the sixty-miler workers known as "shovellers" would shovel the coal by hand into coal baskets that were limited by regulation to a weight of two hundredweight (one-tenth of a ton, or approx. 100 kg).
+From 1900, the physical size and weight of the basket itself was also limited by regulation; an empty basket could not weigh more than 30 pounds, around 13.6 kg.

+The coal baskets were hoisted out of the hold of the sixty-miler.
+A worker—the leader of the gang, known as a 'planksman'—working on a 16-inches wide plank suspended high above the hold of the sixty-miler and level with the steamship's rail, would walk along the plank and swing the suspended basket over the steamship's rail.
 From there other workers—known as 'carriers'—would carry it on their shoulders and tip it into the steamship's bunker chutes.
 Inside the steamship's bunkers, other workers known as "trimmers" distributed the coal within the bunker.
 The work of the winch-driver, while less physically taxing, involved great mental strain; any miscalculation in hoisting or braking, could result in death or serious injury to the others in the gang.
 These workers, collectively known as "coal lumpers", may have been the most highly paid casual employees of their time, but their pay recognised the arduous, extremely dirty and highly dangerous nature of the work.
+The workers had a trade union, Sydney Coal Lumpers' Union, registered in 1881.

+Serious injuries or deaths occurred frequently.
+Falls were, by far, the most common cause, with falls from the plank being a particular risk.
+Another significant accident scenario was when objects or coal fell upon coal lumpers who were working below.
+In 1924, the lost life of a coal lumper was worth £600.

 Work was carried out day and night, except in wet weather, so that bunkering was reasonably fast.
 A complete gang of 1 "planksman", 4 "shovellers", 1 winch-driver, with 4 "carriers" and "trimmers" could move about 9.5 tons per hour.
-The number of gangs that could be put on bunkering a ship was set by the receiving space of the ship and the number of planks that could be suspended from gaffs on the masts of the "sixty-miler".
+The number of gangs that could be put on bunkering a ship was set by the receiving space of the ship and the number of planks that could be suspended from gaffs on the masts of the sixty-miler.
 The Bellambi could suspend sufficient planks to allow twelve gangs to work, allowing a coaling rate of over 100 tons per hour if the receiving ship was of a suitable design.

 Such rapid coaling was not without its own hazards.
-The 5,524 tonne steamer Austral was being coaled—apparently without due care taken of its trim—when it keeled over and sank off Kirribilli Point on 11 November 1882.
+The 5,524 tonne passenger steamer Austral was being coaled—apparently without due care taken of its trim—and developed a list.
+When the waterline on the starboard side reached lower portholes, which had been left open, the ship keeled over and sank off Kirribilli Point on 11 November 1882.